googlearchive/polymer-elements/CONTRIBUTING.md

 That's it for the one time setup.
 Now you're ready to make a change.

+## Running the tests

+To run the tests make sure you have a webserver running with its docroot pointing to the polymer-all directory.
+Then navigate to /polymer-elements/test/runner.html

+For Example:

+      cd polymer-all
+      ruby -rwebrick -e'WEBrick::HTTPServer.new(:Port => 4000, :DocumentRoot => Dir.pwd).start'

+Then in your browser open: http://localhost:4000/polymer-elements/test/runner.html

 ## Submitting a pull request

 We iterate fast!
 To avoid potential merge conflicts, it's a good idea to pull from the main project before making a change and submitting a pull request.
 The easiest way to do this is setup a remote called `upstream` and do a pull before working on a change: